When you volunteer, you become part of the movement to end domestic abuse, sexual assault, child abuse, and trafficking.

 We invite all volunteers to join us for Advocate Training, a five-part series providing education on the realities of domestic and sexual violence, and allows participants to become a volunteer working directly with survivors and their children.
 There is no cost to attend and light refreshments will be provided.

-Register for Advocate Training by completing our Volunteer Application Form and return it to us via email, fax to 262.522.3882, or mail to:
+Register for Advocate Training by completing our Volunteer Application Form by January 14 and return it to us via email or mail to:

 The Women’s Center

 Attn: Ann Marie Moss

 505 N. East Ave.